A Kentucky Wrongful Death Lawyer Can Help if You Have Lost a Loved One Due to Another Party’s Negligence or Fault

 Typically, the person filing a claim must be the individual who actually suffered an injury due to someone else’s negligence.
-This is not possible in a wrongful death case because they are gone.
-However, even after death, his or her estate lives on for legal purposes.
+This is not possible in a wrongful death case, because they are gone.
+However, even after death, their estate lives on for legal purposes.
 In these cases, the personal representative of the estate is the one who has the authority to prosecute a wrongful death claim.
 This person is either the executor or administrator of the estate, who is appointed by the court.
 This person oversees and winds down the estate until assets are distributed and the deceased’s debts are paid.

 Under Kentucky law, when a wrongful death attorney succeeds in proving negligence and achieves a favorable settlement or court verdict, any financial award will be paid as follows:

-- If a widow/widower and children: Half to widow/widower and half to any children;
+- If a widow/widower and children: Half to widow/widower and half to any children

-- If a widow/widower, but no children: All to the widow/widower;
+- If a widow/widower, but no children: All to the widow/widower

-- If no widow/widower, but children: All to the children;
+- If no widow/widower, but children: All to the children

 - If no widow/widower, no children, and no parents: All to the decedent’s estate.

 If you have questions about who will receive compensation after a successful case, contact the Johnson Law Firm at 606-437-4488 and we can review the details of your specific case.